Prim. Fl. Hols. 56 (1780), nom. cons. APNI

 Capitula Diameter measurements include the marginal ligules.

-Involucral bracts Care must be taken to distinguish the outermost and shortest 1–2 series from the slightly longer intermediate series and the longest innermost series.
+Involucral bracts Care must be taken to distinguish the outermost and shortest one or two series from the slightly longer intermediate series and the longest innermost series.
 Bract borders are rarely uniform in width; measurements refer to the border at the widest part of the bract.
 The calli may be obscured in withered dry bracts and these should be soaked out in water.
 The posture of bracts is best observed in live or preserved flowering capitula.
 Bracts of seeding capitula often have a different posture.

 Phenotypic plasticity Populations in extremely dry, extremely fertile or very shaded sites may have dimensions outside those noted for species or sections.
 Leaf morphology may also be aberrant.
 It is worthy of note that the most dissected leaves occur in the final phase of flowering or later, and determination at this stage may be difficult.